 What Is Brainspotting Therapy?

 What would it feel like to experience or remember a traumatic event but to no longer be ruled by the emotion of it?
 Brainspotting is a non-invasive and gentle way to release emotional trauma or physical pain stored in your brain.
 It is a safe and healing form of therapy that reduces the need for extensive talk treatment.
-It is so valuable because it releases the traumatic memory without having to “re-live” or even speak of the event and risk re-traumatization.
+It is so valuable because it releases the traumatic experience or memory without having to “re-live” or even speak of the event and risk re-traumatization.

 Brainspotting therapy helps you go deeper quicker than average talk therapy.
 You will feel more during your sessions as you are ready.
 Less sessions are generally required to gain the results you want in your life.